torusresearch/solana-wallet/docs/howToFork.md

 - 4. Generate your own sentry and google analytics credentials and use them in .env files.

-- 5. Api calls to https://solana-api.tor.us is restricted and contact our team for help.
+- 5. Api calls to https://solana-api.tor.us is restricted / prohibited and contact our team for help.

+- 6. Generate a different sentry dsn for your fork and never use the one available in the current env.